Why Hire a Professional Wedding Photographer?

 #3.
 But “Uncle Bob” Has A Nice Camera.

 Real professional wedding photographers have literally thousands of hours of vital on-the-job training and experience.
-They know what to do in all extremes of the day.
+They know what to do in the extremes of the wedding day.
 Uncle “Bob’s” camera may take nice vacation pics, but he very likely will not make any amazing wedding photographs for you.

 #2.
 Just Because Someone Can, Doesn’t Mean They Should.